-The rare tricky case for Mallory is if she wants to use a device C that does not have a configurable name, or if Mallory does not have the permission to change the device name.
-In that case, Mallory may be able to choose a device C that has the same make and model as device B and thus the same default name.
-If Mallory absolutely needs to use a device C with a Bluetooth name that is not configurable and does not match device B, there is still a way forward.
+The rare tricky case for Mallory is if she wants to use a device B that does not have a configurable name, or if Mallory does not have the permission to change the device name.
+In that case, Mallory may be able to choose a device B that has the same make and model as device E and thus the same default name.
+If Mallory absolutely needs to use a device B with a Bluetooth name that is not configurable and does not match device E, there is still a way forward.
 The Inquiry and Paging procedure is not authenticated, and the attacker can manipulate the device names on the in-band wireless channel.
-While that requires more skill than changing the name of device C on its user interface, message modification on a wireless channel is within the expected capabilities of a Dolev-Yao attacker.
+While that requires more skill and tools than changing the name of device B on its user interface, message modification on a wireless channel is within the expected capabilities of a Dolev-Yao attacker.